-- 5. Agreement to comply with clinical requirements of specified facility-The stated requirements above must be met upon entry into the program.
+Agreement to comply with clinical requirements of specified facility-The stated requirements above must be met upon entry into the program.
 Additional clinical requirements may be mandated by individual clinical facilities utilized for practicum experiences.
 Students must agree to adhere to specified clinical requirements in a timely manner, in order to participate in practicum and meet the learning objectives with practicum courses.
-Student signature on "Agreement to Comply" form (which will be provided in the repository) is required. - 6.
-Plagiarism Certificate-Students will complete tutorials and practice tests designed to inform about plagiarism before taking a certification test.
-This training is provided through Indiana University at https://plagiarism.iu.edu/certificationTests/index.html After passing the certification test, students mut click on a button to request a certificate, which will be sent to the student's email address.
-This certificate must be uploaded into the repository.
-(The certification test must be updated annually while in the program.)
+Student signature on "Agreement to Comply" form (to follow this policy) is required.